FZambia/centrifuge/docs/web/project_settings.rst

 bidirectional categories authorized clients can broadcast new events themselves.
 This is important for chat-like applications.

-Also you can add or delete users to your project.
-Just write email to input and if user registered in Centrifuge - he will receive permissions to view your project.
-Also you can give him a permission to send events and commands into project.

 You can change project settings which you set during creating project.

 Finally, you can delete project.